 - 1. To be eligible for a Qualifying Law Degree, compensation of marginal failure can only be applied to a maximum of one Foundation of Legal Knowledge subject module. - 2.
+Condonement of failed modules is not permitted - 3.
 The maximum registration period within which students must complete the course is 6 years.